ChalmersGU-data-structure-courses/past-exams/README.md

 ## Repository structure

 The exams are sorted by course code.
-Inside each course code, each exam is a folder of format `yyyy-mm` (sample exams use `yyyy-mm-sample-N.`) If an exam is given in multiple courses, one primary location is selected and the others are symbolic links.
+Inside each course code, each exam is a folder of format `yyyy-mm` (sample exams use e.g. `yyyy-mm-sample-N.`) If an exam is given in multiple courses, one primary location is selected and the others are symbolic links.

 The exam folder contains the exam `exam.pdf`, suggested solutions `solution.pdf`.